 The HDT is used to determine the level of consequences applied to the authority where the delivery of the housing requirement has not been met.
-This is set out in paragraph 42 of the NPPG (updated July 2019):

-"From the day following publication of the Housing Delivery Test measurement, where delivery of housing has fallen below the housing requirement, certain policies set out in the National Planning Policy Framework will apply.
-Depending on the level of delivery, these are:
+The NPPG states that where the Housing Delivery Test indicates that delivery has fallen below the local planning authority's housing requirement over the previous three years, the following policy consequences should apply:

-- the authority should publish an action plan if housing delivery falls below 95%; - a 20% buffer on the local planning authority's 5 year land supply if housing delivery falls below 85%; and - application of the presumption in favour of sustainable development if housing delivery falls below 75%, subject to the transitional arrangements set out in paragraph 215 of the Framework.
+- Where delivery falls below 95% of the requirement the authority should publish an action plan; - where delivery falls below 85% of the requirement, a 20% buffer on the local planning authority's 5 year land supply should be applied; and - where delivery falls below 75% of the requirement, the presumption in favour of sustainable development

-These consequences apply concurrently, for example those who fall below 85% should produce an action plan as well as the 20% buffer.
+These consequences apply concurrently, for example those who fall below 75% should produce an action plan, apply the 20% buffer and the presumption in favour of development will also apply.
 The consequences will continue to apply until the subsequent Housing Delivery Test measurement is published.
-The relevant consequence for any under-delivery will then be applied.
-Should delivery meet or exceed 95%, no consequences will apply."